 What is The Holt Prize?

 The Holt Prize is a biennial publishing award which recognises excellence in unpublished legal works of an academic or practical nature.
-The winner of the Holt Prize is awarded a $12,000 cash prize and a publishing contract with The Federation Press.
+The competition is open to first-time authors and the winner is awarded a $12,000 cash prize and a publishing contract with The Federation Press.

 The prize is named after the late Christopher Holt, co-founder of The Federation Press, who gave many academics their first publishing opportunity.
 It was awarded for the first time in 2015.

-The distinguished judging panel for 2021 comprised The Hon Justice Susan Crennan AC QC, Professor Mark Aronson of the University of NSW and Perry Herzfeld SC of the NSW Bar.
+The judges for 2021 were The Hon Susan Crennan AC QC, Emeritus Professor Mark Aronson and Perry Herzfeld SC.

-The distinguished judging panel for 2019 comprised The Hon Professor William Gummow AC, The Hon Justice Alan Robertson and Ruth Higgins SC.
+The judges for 2019 were The Hon Professor William Gummow AC, The Hon Justice Alan Robertson and Ruth Higgins SC.

-The distinguished judging panel for 2017 were: The Hon Justice Virginia Bell AC, The Hon Keith Mason AC QC and Professor George Williams AO.
+The judges for 2017 were The Hon Justice Virginia Bell AC, The Hon Keith Mason AC QC and Professor George Williams AO.

-The distinguished judging panel for 2015 were: Justice Stephen Gageler, Neil Williams SC and Professor Andrew Lynch.
+The judges for 2015 were Justice Stephen Gageler, Neil Williams SC and Professor Andrew Lynch.